vec2

 .

 The following methods perform computations based on the current value of a Vec2, but do not modify its contents.
 Methods that return Vec2 types return new objects.
 Immutable APIs are typically safer, more readable, and less error-prone than mutable APIs, but may be inefficient in situations where thousands of objects are allocated each frame.
-In cases where object garbage collection is a performance concern, prefer the Mutable API (below).

 Create a new vector with the same components as this vector.